History of Iran; Pre-Islam & Post-Islam

 What was the ancient name for Iran?

-The ancient name for Iran was Pars or Persia.
-The word Iran is also mentioned in ancient Avesta texts.
-Iran was the name that grew popular in the first Pahlavi period.
+The ancient name of Iran among Greek historians was Pars or Persia.
+The word is also mentioned in ancient Avesta texts.
+The name became popular in the first Pahlavi period.

 What role have Iranians played in the development of human civilization?